M-CreativeLab/jsar-runtime/README.md

 ### ✨ Bringing Web Technologies to Life in 3D Worlds

-JSAR Runtime is a revolutionary **browser engine library** designed for the next computing era.
-It enables you to create immersive Web applications using the modern Web technologies (HTML, CSS, JavaScript) and seamlessly integrate them into mainstream 3D engines like [Unity][], [UnrealEngine][], and RealityKit.
+JSAR is a revolutionary **browser engine library** designed for the next computing era (Metaverse).
+It enables you to create immersive Web contents using the modern Web technologies (HTML, CSS, JavaScript) and seamlessly integrate them into mainstream 3D engines like [Unity][], [UnrealEngine][], and RealityKit.

 ### 🌟 Why Choose JSAR?